Jordan Gill: Professional career

 Gill was booked to face Yesner Talavera on 19 September 2019, at the Tuscany Hall in Florence, Italy.
-He won his first fight outside of the United Kingdom by unanimous decision, with all three judges scoring the fight 60–54 in his favor.
+He won his first fight outside of the United Kingdom by unanimous decision, with all three judges scoring the fight 60–54 in his favour.
 Gill was next scheduled to face Reece Bellotti on 1 August 2020.
 He won the fight by unanimous decision, with two judges scoring the fight 97–93 for him, while the third judge scored it 96–95 for Gill.

 After successfully bouncing back from his first professional loss, Gill faced Cesar Juarez on 20 February 2021, for the vacant WBA International featherweight title.
 He won the fight by unanimous decision, with scores of 98–92, 98–93 and 96–94.
 Gill was expected to face Karim Guerfi for the European featherweight title on 11 December 2021.
 Guerfi later withdrew from the bout due to illness, and was replaced by Alan Castillo, who faced Gill in a non-title bout.
 The fight was ruled a draw by technical decision, after three rounds.
 The fight was stopped on the advice of the ringside physician, after Gill suffered a large cut on the hairline, due to an accidental clash of heads.

+Gill eventually got his opportunity at the European featherweight title when he took on Guerfi at The O2 Arena in London on 27 February 2022, winning by knockout in the ninth round.

+He lost the title in his first defense, going down to a fourth round technical knockout defeat to Kiko Martinez at Wembley Arena in London on 29 October 2022.

+Next he faced Michael Conlan for the vacant WBA International super-featherweight title at the SSE Arena, Belfast, Northern Ireland, on 2 December 2023, winning via stoppage in the seventh round.

-In December 2023 Gill Opened his own gym Boxcross UK in Wisbech along with his business partners Damien Pearl and Gareth Watts.
-He hails the gym as one of the best he has seen in the world.
+In December 2023, Gill opened his own gym, Boxcross UK, in Wisbech along with his business partners Damien Pearl and Gareth Watts.

-On April 13, 2024 in Manchester, England, Gill was scheduled to face Zelfa Barrett.
-He lost the fight by TKO in the 10th round.
+On 13 April 2024 at Manchester Arena, Gill fought Zelfa Barrett.
+He lost the fight by technical knockout in the 10th round.